 350.org is not interested in selling your information.
 We consider this information to be a vital part of our relationship with you.
 There are, however, certain circumstances in which we may share your Personal Information with certain third parties without further notice to you, as set forth below:

 Affiliates and Allies: We may share your name and/or email address with trusted organizations that share our mission to solve the climate crisis.
-These organizations include the 350.org Action Fund (350.org’s affiliate organization) and local organizations that may be organizing 350.org events in your area.
+These organizations include the 350.org Action Fund (350.org’s affiliate organization) and partner organizations that may be organizing climate action events in your area.
 We will not share your information with any individual or organization who is not engaged in furthering the success of 350.org.

 Action and Signup Pages: We do not share the information you’ve given us on Action and Signup pages with unaffiliated groups or individuals without your explicit permission.
 For petitions, letters to the editor, and surveys you’ve signed or completed, we treat your name, city, state, and comments as public information.
 We will not make your street address publicly available, but we may transmit it campaign targets specifically noted on the signup page.

 Agents, Consultants and Related Third Parties: 350.org sometimes hires other companies to perform certain functions.
 Examples of such functions include mailing information, maintaining databases, and processing payments.
 When we employ another company to perform a function of this nature, we take precautions to provide them with the information that they need to perform their specific function.

 Legal Requirements: We may disclose your Personal Information if required to do so by law or in the good faith belief that such action is necessary to (i) comply with a legal obligation, (ii) protect and defend the rights or property of 350.org, (iii) act in urgent circumstances to protect the personal safety of Web Site visitors or the public, or (iv) protect against legal liability.